SPANDigital/presidium/content/_recipes/08-javadoc/01-manual.md

 `javadoc -sourcepath src -d docs com.spandigital.presidium -notree -noindex -nohelp -nonavbar`

-Note the options given, the most important is the `nonavbar` setting which excludes all the top header clutter.
+Note that, of the options given, the most important is the `nonavbar` setting which excludes all the top header clutter.

 # Serve

-In order for the documentation to be statically served by Presidium, place the documentation somewhere within the `/media` folder:
+In order for the documentation to be statically served by Presidium, place the documentation somewhere within the `/media` folder, the Presidium convention is to place it under `/media/import`:

-`/media/javadoc/my-project/`
+`/media/import/javadoc/my-project/`

 # Reference